Share a TipCheck out these tips or, if you have something to add to this guide, click to share your own tip!

 Maybe one day I'll have an honest to goodness greenhouse.
 Til that day, I'll continue to 'make do' with what I have.

 I have my medicine in my purse so I always stuff the doser cup with toilet tissue or facial tissue.
 It makes these darling little seed starters.
-I am going to make some of these for this spring, and put a little bit of honey in the bottom of it.

 An easy way to sprout seeds is to put the seed on a coffee filter and fold it over.
 Wet it and put it in a baggie.
 Close the baggie and wait for it to sprout.